-After few days of traveling in Oman around Muscat /the capital/, Sur and magic Nizwa town we have finally reached amazing red desert in Oman – Wahiba sands.
-This place is stunning and you absolutely can’t miss it.
-Here are some usefull information and tips how to get there and spend a night in one of the luxury desert camps and watch amazing sunset ovet the dunes!
+After few days of traveling in Oman around Muscat, Sur and ancient Nizwa city, we have finally reached the stage of Omani red desert – Wahiba Sands.
+Here is a bunch of useful information on how to get to Wahiba Sands and spend a night in one of the luxury desert camps and watch amazing sunset ovet the dunes!

 Wahiba Desert Night Camps and Resorts.

-Driving through the desert you can see many camels walking along the road.
-We immediately jumped off the car to touch them and take some pictures.
-They are so friendly and soft! couldn’t stop hugging them.
-We also saw white camels.
-Said – another friend told us that white camels are very special.
-We asked why are they special??
-The answered: Because they are white! 🙂 Even though the camels are wondering alone through the desert they are all in a possesion of some people.
-Camels are too expensive and valuable so even they are walking freely, they still have an owner.
-Unfortunately you can also see a lot of camels kept in the desert section surrounded by a wire fence.
+When driving through the desert you will see many camels walking along the road.
+We immediately jumped off the car greet these amazing animals and take some pictures.
+They are so soft and gentle!
+I couldn’t stop hugging them.
+For the forst time I saw white camels.
+Said told us that white camels are very special.
+We asked why they are special?
+He said: Because they are white! 🙂 Even though the camels are wondering alone through the desert they are all in a possesion of some people.
+Camels are too expensive and too valuable, so at the end of the day they are kept behind wired field..